wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

       total 4
       -rw-r--r--.
 1 root root 14 May 16 14:53 cardholder_data.txt

    .. code-block:: console

       # cat /root/credit_cards/cardholder_data.txt

    .. code-block:: none
      :class: output

       User1 = card4

 #.
-We add the following configuration to the syscheck block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
-This will enable real-time monitoring of the directory and ensures that when a file in the directory is modified, Wazuh generates an alert with the details of the user who made the changes on the monitored files and the program name or process used to carry them out:
+Add the following configuration to the syscheck block of the agent configuration file ``/var/ossec/etc/ossec.conf``.
+This will enable real-time monitoring of the directory and ensures that when a file in the directory is modified, Wazuh generates an alert with the details of the user who made the changes on the monitored files and the program name or process used to carry them out.

    .. code-block:: xml